A discrete basis for celestial holography: Introduction

 Some of the most interesting operators in CCFT are the conformally soft operators \cite{Pate:2019lpp, Fan:2019emx}.
 In gravity these correspond to conformal primary gravitons of $\Delta = 1 - n$, $n \in \mathbb{N}$.
 At tree level, these operators generate a $w_{1 + \infty}$ algebra \cite{Guevara:2021abz, Strominger:2021mtt, Himwich:2021dau}.
 A natural question is whether there exists a basis of conformal primary wavefunctions (or equivalently celestial operators) that includes this tower of conformally soft operators.
 A positive answer would have remarkable consequences.
 Perhaps most strikingly, it would imply that at least tree-level higher-point graviton scattering amplitudes are determined recursively from low-point ones by the Ward identities associated with the tower of conformally soft gravitons!

 The goal of this paper is to show that conformal primary wavefunctions with $\Delta \in \mathbb{Z}$ form a basis for a special class of ``sufficiently localized'' gravitational signals.
 In particular we show that news functions that fall off faster than any polynomial at early and late retarded (or advanced) times, and whose Fourier transforms behave similarly,\footnote{Formally, we will restrict our attention to signals in the Schwartz space \cite{Schwartz}.} admit expansions in terms of \textit{either} conformal primary gravitons at negative integer dimensions \textit{or} their canonically conjugate Goldstone partners at positive integer dimensions.
 We argue that such a restriction on admissible operators can be interpreted as having a both infrared (IR) and ultraviolet (UV) regularized space of states.
 We show that the reconstruction of the news from these modes then follows from the Ramanujan master theorem \cite{Ramanujan}.
 As a check of our results, we show that conformal primary wavefunctions at null infinity ($\scri$) are orthogonal and complete with respect to the symplectic form that relates conformally soft (or memory) wavefunctions to their canonically conjugate Goldstone partners.
+A similar result was subsequently derived for the two-point function by Cotler, Miller and Strominger in \cite{Cotler:2023qwh}.
 We derive the symplectic form on the space of discrete conformal primary operators directly from the canonical form on the gravitational phase space \cite{Ashtekar:1978zz}.